drecchia/maplibre-layer-control/API.md

 ### LayersControl.getInitialViewport(options)

-Reads persisted viewport from localStorage and returns it if present.
+Reads persisted viewport from localStorage and returns it if present (when persistence is configured).

 Parameters:
 - `options` (Object) — may include `persist.localStorageKey`